 Suicidal ideation and behaviour have been reported in patients treated with anti-epileptic agents in several indications.
 A meta-analysis of randomised placebo controlled trials of anti-epileptic drugs has also shown a small increased risk of suicidal ideation and behaviour.
-The mechanism of this risk is not known and the available data do not exclude the possibility of an increased risk for gabapentin.
+The mechanism of this risk is not known.
+Cases of suicidal ideation and behaviour have been observed in patients treated with gabapentin in the post-marketing experience (see section 4.8).

-Therefore patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
 Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.
+Patients should be monitored for signs of suicidal ideation and behaviour and appropriate treatment should be considered.
+Discontinuation of gabapentin treatment should be considered in case of suicidal ideation and behaviour.